lpcp-contest/lpcp-contest-2022/README.md

 Participants will be ranked by **number of solved instances**.
 A solution is valid as soon as it does not produce wrong answers for the tested instances (timeouts and memouts are OK, but will not contribute any point).

+Ties are broken by time of the last submissions contributing some points.
+Further ties are broken by cumulative execution time.

 Participants will receive feedback on the number of solved instances and on errors of their submissions.
 As a general suggestion, **submit solutions as soon as you have them**.